Are they cold = No

 Are they more expensive to heat = Yes

 This is a common question asked by people assuming that newer houses are warmer than older houses.
 The simple answer is that average room temperatures have risen over the years however this is only partly due to the age of the architecture.
 So the simple answer is that some were and some weren’t cold.
 A house is only as cold or as warm as the owner decides it should be as we all have options when it comes to heating.
 The only limitations are our preferences and our bank balance.
 However it is more expensive to run and heat an older house due to factors which we’ll explore below.

-Factors that affect the temperature in an old house
+What are the factors that affect the temperature in an old house?

 Old houses and especially Victorian houses are traditionally perceived as cold spooky houses as demonstrated by their prominence in American movies based around Halloween themes and all things creepy.

 However in general houses have become warmer century after century as our means of heating them has improved.
 Think back to the stone age and living in caves, through Tudor times and one central fire in the house, through the Victorian era with a fireplace in every room and into the 21st century with a plethora of choices including open fires, wood burning stoves, gas fired central heating with radiators, electric heaters and ground source heat pumps.